 Studies have shown that the likelihood of women experiencing depressed moods during menopause is anywhere from 30% to 3 times as likely as pre-menopausal women.
 Those women with a history of depression are nearly five times more likely to receive a diagnosis of major depression during menopause.
 Women who have no previous history of depression are also two to four times more likely to report feeling depressed when compared with pre-menopausal women.

 These statistics tell us there is a link between depression and menopause.
-In this article, we summarise the appearance of depression during menopause, some key underlying causes and a suggested range of menopause treatments to help you better understand this symptom and work towards regaining a better quality of life.
+In this article, we summarise the appearance of depression during menopause, some key underlying causes.

 What Is Depression and What are the Causes?